maghiel/domotipi/README.md

 ## Download

 ### Using git
-The most flexible of downloading DomotiPi is using git, as it allows you to switch branches easily.
+The most flexible method of downloading DomotiPi is using git, as it allows you to switch branches easily.
 No configuration will be lost if you use `config.yaml` instead of the default template as no other information is stored locally (subject to change).

 #### HTTPS
 ```bash